onap/ccsdk-oran/docs/architecture/architecture.rst

 *********************************************
-Architecture for ONAP Honolulu release
+Architecture for ONAP Istanbul release
 *********************************************

 This picture provides a overview of ONAP's A1 Controller architecture,